Some logically weak Ramseyan theorems: Introduction

-It turns out that these families are closely related and share same weakness.
+It turns out that these families are closely related and share the same logical strength.
 We show that, for positive integers $r$ and sufficiently large $d$, neither $\ART^r_{< \infty,d}$ nor $\FS^r$ implies $\ACA$.
 Thus $\TS \not\vdash \ACA$.
 Moreover, we show that $\FS^r \vdash \RRT^r_2$ and consequently $\RRT \not\vdash \ACA$.
 So, we negatively answer Question 7.6 in \cite{Cholak.Giusto.ea:2005.freeset} and Question 5.15 in \cite{Csima.Mileti:2009.rainbow}.

-As one can predict, we establish weakness of Achromatic Ramsey Theorems and Free Set Theorems by proving some cone avoiding theorems and then building Turing ideals which do not contain the halting problem.
-From a viewpoint of model theory, it may be slightly more natural to read this common method as building a model which omits certain second order types.
+As one would expect, we establish the logical strength of the Achromatic Ramsey Theorem and the Free Set Theorem by proving some cone avoiding theorems and then building Turing ideals which do not contain the degree of the halting problem.
+From the point of view of model theory, it may be slightly more natural to consider this common method as building a model which omits certain types of second order variables.